 - 1 lemon

-- ½ cup pearled barley
+- 1/2 cup pearled barley

-- 2 oz blue cheese
+- 2 oz blue cheese, crumbled

 - 4 oz baby greens or mesclun mix

-- ¼ cup walnuts
+- ¼ cup toasted walnuts

 Suvie Cook Settings

-4) After the cook, remove the olive oil and shallot from your Suvie and transfer to a food processor or blender combine the olive oil and shallot with ¼ cup sherry vinegar and 1 tsp dijon mustard.
+4) After the cook, remove the olive oil and shallot from your Suvie and transfer to a food processor or blender with ¼ cup sherry vinegar and 1 tsp dijon mustard.
+Blend on Hugh until smooth.
 Season to taste with salt and pepper.
 Add more olive oil to mellow out the vinaigrette or add more sherry vinegar to make it more acidic.